Fylax/jLaTeXFormula/README.md

 You have to prepare the HTML hosting the plugin in this way:
 * div with `id="rendered-container"` where the rendered formulas will be shown.
-* input with `id="formula-container"` where the various button-helper and the user will write.
+* textarea with `id="formula-container"` where the various button-helper and the user will write.
 * select with `id="group-select"` where the various groups are chosen.
-* span with `id="symbols-[0-4]"` where the buttons of each group are shown.
+* span/div/whatever-you-want with `id="symbols-[0-7]"` where the buttons of each group are shown.

 Please **do note** that you have to set MathJax delimiters to `{tex}` and `{/tex}` to make it work.
 Take a look to the demo or to MathJax documentation to learn how to achieve it.